 Myth: Birth control makes you gain weight.

 Fact: While it’s true that some women may experience a little extra water retention when they start taking the pill, countless studies have shown that today’s birth control pills do not cause weight gain.
 Chances are this myth is based on outdated information — the pills of the 1960s had much higher hormone levels, which could have caused increased appetite and water retention in some women.
+Speak to your doctor if you are experiencing weight gain as this may not be the best hormone balance for you.

 Myth: The IUD is only for women who’ve already had children.